Can a Landlord Tell You How Clean To Keep Your House?

 In order to keep your rental unit smelling fresh, try to eliminate any source of unpleasant odors.

 This means taking out the trash regularly, keeping pet areas clean including the litter box, and using air fresheners or aromatherapy oils as needed.
-This will also help to prevent critters such as bugs, maggots, or rodents from taking up residence on your property.
+This will also help to prevent critters such as bugs, maggots, or rodents from taking up residence in your property.

 Don’t Let Your Personal Belongings Collect Dust